 Instant potatoes - I always go for the Idahoan packets since they have a variety of delicious and rich flavors.
-These serve so well as a side with any Mountain House meal, and are super filling while being easy to pack.
+These serve so well as a side with any dehydrated meal, are super filling, easy to pack, and can even be made without boiling water.

 Freeze dried meals can get expensive, so a cheaper alternative is the Knorrs Pastas that you can find in any grocery.
 These used to be our go to dinner choice because of their incredible price point and variety of flavors, but you do end up using a bit more fuel to simmer the pasta, and you will have to clean the pot at the end of your meal.

 A big part of backpacking is the snacks!
 It's important to always keep your energy up on the trail and be continuously snacking throughout the day.
 For long trips I'll divvy up my snacks for each day into personal sized bags to make sure I'm rationing and eating enough each day.